fuzziqersoftware/sharedstructures/README.md

     }
     // now it's no longer safe to read from or write to the pool

-HashTable and PrefixTree use this global lock when they call the allocator or read from the tree, and are therefore thread-safe by default.
+HashTable, PrefixTree, and Queue use this global lock when they call the allocator or read from the tree, and are therefore thread-safe by default.

 sharedstructures objects are not necessarily thread-safe within a process because one thread may remap the view of the shared memory segment while another thread attempts to access it.
 It's recommended for each thread that needs access to a Pool to have its own Pool object for this reason.